Organise your Christmas music.

 Ed Elf: I once got a snow shovel for Christmas.
 It dug me out of a hole or two, I can tell you.
 One last little reminder from me.
 Look out now for festive re-runs like “Only Fools and Horses” and “The Royle Family” on Gold or BBC iPlayer, plus Christmas films that are already available in their droves on TV, too.

 So today’s the day to:

 - Get your Christmas music in order and make playlists for a variety of festive scenarios.

-- Jot down routine appointments and prepare to book them in over the next few days: haircuts, dental appointments, car MOTs, birthdays and so on, along with notes of birthdays and children’s activities.
+- Jot down important and/or routine appointments and prepare to book them in over the next few days: haircuts, car MOTs, birthdays and so on.

 - Stock up on items for your medicine cabinet and throw out medical products that are past their use-by dates, as well as checking any repeat prescriptions pertinent to you or your family are secured through Christmas.